 But perhaps I should back up a little bit here?
 Far enough back you'll end up whipping your lash, but take the ride with me.

-I'm Nico Morley, and I'm an alcoholic.
-Trite, but it had to be said.
+I'm Nico Morley, and I'll be your alcoholic today.
 Also, to get the boring details out of the way, I'll brass tacks this shit and say that it all came to a crushing head for me on Christmas day.
 I just threw my hands toward the ceiling and said, "Take me somewhere.
 God help us, every one."

 I took one last shot of Kentucky's finest vodka, and was escorted out the door on a mission to grab a Christ-forsaken Filet-o-Fish on the way to my doom (which right there is an alcoholic antic if ever one existed), but McDonald's refused to be open on Jesus' birthday.
 I mean, honestly.